BioimageAnalysisCoreWEHI/napari_lattice/README.md

 ![gputools](resources/gputool_success.png)

 If not, it could be that you installed the wrong pyopencl version.
-If you installed cl21, then download and install pyopenl with cl12 in the name.
+If you installed cl21, then download and install pyopencl file with cl12 in the name or vice versa.

 *****
 ## **Running llsz**